avinetworks/sdk/java/README.md

 # Avi SDK

-Avi SDK is a java API which creates a session with controller and perform CRUD operations.
+Avi SDK is a Java API which creates a session with controller and perform CRUD operations.

 ## Prerequisites
 jdk 1.8